-

 This may or may not be obvious, but writing isn’t always the easiest thing in the world.

-Between writer’s block, stakeholders/editors, and the immense pressure writers put on themselves, writing is both a blessing and a curse.
+Between writer’s block, stakeholders/editors, and the immense pressure that writers put on themselves, writing is both a blessing and a curse.

 That’s why, today, I want to share 10 of my favorite TV episodes of all time, some of which I would argue are genuinely the best episodes of all time.